indigo-dc/tts/gitbook/admin.md

 ```
 watts start
 ```
+### v1.2.1 to v1.3.0
+The configuration enable_docs is renamed to enable_user_doc, so if you have it in your watts.conf please rename it.

 ### v1.2.0 to v1.2.1
 Nothing special needs to be done by the administrator.
 WaTTS 1.2.1 includes only a bug-fix.